numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 in themselves.

-NumPy provides ``np.result_type`` and ``np.promote_types``
+NumPy provides ``np.result_type`` and ``np.promote_types``.
 These differ in that ``np.result_type`` can take arrays and scalars as input and implements value-based promotion [1]_.

-Coercion To distinguish between the promotion occurring during universal function application, we will call it "common type" operation here.
+To distinguish between the promotion occurring during universal function application, we will call it "common type" operation here.

 **Motivation:**